microsoftgraph/microsoft-graph-docs-contrib/concepts/patterns/observe-events-and-changes-in-your-data.md

 - A data integration type.
 - An outbound data flow from Microsoft 365 boundaries to the app.
-- A low data volume per human interaction, but a potentially high data volume if there are many users.
+- A low data volume per human interaction, but a potentially high data volume if many users exist.
 - A near-real-time data latency to generate up-to-date feed.

-The best integration option for this app is to use Graph rich change notifications, which can deliver not only event notifications but also the entire content of a shared message, and implement webhooks to call by Graph.
-The client app provides a client secret, an encryption key, and expose an HTTP endpoint where the Graph Notification service will post changes.
-The client app should be able to accept and promptly respond to synchronous Graph requests, so it should be able to scale for a burst of events triggered by other clients generating messages.
+The best integration option for this app is to use Microsoft Graph-rich change notifications, which can deliver not only event notifications but also the entire content of a shared message, and implement webhooks to call by Graph.
+The client app provides a client secret, and an encryption key, and exposes an HTTP endpoint where the Graph Notification service will post changes.
+The client app should be able to accept and promptly respond to synchronous Microsoft Graph requests, so it should be able to scale for a burst of events triggered by other clients generating messages.
 This type of app interaction is often called PUSH mode.

 A simple **reference architecture** for a webhook is: